AssignmentsEval/JhonydePaula22_json-diff-api/README.md

 For more detailed info access the [Swagger](http://localhost:8080/swagger-ui.html) after running the project.

 It is also possible to generate the last version of Javadoc.
-Just run the command below and the java doc will be available on the [apidocs folder](target/site/apidocs/index.html)
+Just run the command below and the java doc will be available on the [target folder](target/site/apidocs/index.html)
 > mvn javadoc:javadoc

 #### Languages / Frameworks / Tools